CMMC Compliance: Securing Your Future in Defense Contracting

 CMMC Town Hall

-We invite you to a special edition of the CMMC Town Hall during which we will be discussing the newly released CMMC Proposed Rule.
-Our special guests will include notable CMMC thought leaders Robert Metzger, Eric Crusius, and Jacob Horne.
+We invite you to a special edition of the CMMC Town Hall during which we will be discussing CMMC updates and upgrades.